 - Creaky/uneven floors – Creaky or uneven floorboards could mean subsidence issues.

-This list could go on which is why it’s never a bad thing to be extra cautious, question everything that doesn’t look normal and get the second opinion of a building and pest inspector.
+This list could go on which is why it’s never a bad thing to be extra cautious, particularly if DIY plumbing looks to have been carried out.
+Question everything that doesn’t look normal and get the second opinion of a building and pest inspector.
 One thing I can recommend is that you engage a separate building inspector and pest inspector so they can thoroughly focus on their areas of expertise.
 Having one inspector do both is a quick road to missing serious problems.

 Why it’s essential for home buyers to employ a professional building and pest inspection